 Skills Learned in a Master’s in Early Childhood Education Program

 Pursuing a master’s degree in early childhood education requires patience and a significant amount of energy.
-Additionally, early childhood education programs build skills in
+Additionally, early childhood education programs can build these skills:

 - Curriculum preparation